 About Sherwood Rotary

-There is also an Interact club for students at Sylvan Hills Highschool.
-They provide service to the community by having various projects such as food and clothing drives.
+There is an Interact club for students at Sylvan Hills High school.
+They provide service to the community by doing various community-wide projects.
+The club has over 80 students.
+They are ready to serve.

-The strength of our club may involve several factors - fun, fellowship, projects, good programs, etc. Our greatest asset is the emphasis placed on the five avenues of Rotary service - Club, Vocational, Community, International, and Youth Services.
+The strength of our club may involve several factors - fun, fellowship, projects, engagement and good informative programs.
+Our greatest asset is the emphasis placed on the five avenues of Rotary service - Club, Vocational, Community, International, and Youth Services.
 We attempt to involve and enlist the participation of all of our Rotarians.
 Presently we have several committees, all active, which means that most of our members serve on two or more committees.
-We make good use of Rotary Information.
+We make good use of the Rotary action plan.

 We have partnered with the Sherwood Chamber of Commerce to have more involvement with the community.
-We believe in the motto 'Service above Self.
+We believe in the motto 'Service Above Self" and 'People Of Action'.

 Our Rotary Centennial Project was the erection of a Veterans Memorial in Sherwood Forest Park at a cost of over $20,000.
 This memorial provides a place for people that served in the military to purchase a brick to be displayed on the wall.
 The club cleans the memorial twice a year.
-It is located in the front of Sherwood Forest.
+It is located at the entrance at Sherwood Forest.

-Each year we present vocational awards to public servants who have performed beyond the call of duty, and we name an outstanding citizen of the year.
-We also give awards to outstanding students, from our two high schools and two junior high schools, who have demonstrated high ethical and moral conduct among their peers.
-They also receive cash money to spend on whatever they like.
+We also give ethics awards to middle school students and high school students that are caught by their teachers doing something right.
+These students have demonstrated high ethical and moral conduct among their peers.
+They receive cash to spend on whatever they like.
 The students really enjoy that part.

 *Peace and Conflict Prevention/Resolution.